 The business district teems with foot traffic and adds to the bustle of those making their way to coffee shops, café, bakery, yoga studios, vintage dishware and lighting shops and the many services, all within a mere two blocks.
-Don’t miss Root 174 where chef Keith Fuller works his magic, and the much-loved Square Café, a must for Sunday brunch.
+Madeleine Bakery & Bistro serves up hot breads and pastries, while Thai Cottage offers homestyle Thai fare and El Burro Comedor brings the Mexican spice.
+Locals also adore Istanbul Sofra for Middle Eastern cuisine and Ease for modern comfort food.
+Don’t the much-loved Square Café, a must for Sunday brunch.
 Across the street is D’s Six Pak and Dogs, another neighborhood classic where you can mix and match bottled beer from all the world in the famous beer cave.

 More Regent Square News

 - A historic, rundown Swissvale schoolhouse will soon house 18 new condos, some affordable

 - Eat/Drink: Smoke close to reopening, Chipotle comes to Oakland and more

 - Eat/Drink: The Pedaling Baker, Craft Beer Week, food trucks and more